etingof/talks/devconf-redfish-future-of-hardware-management/talk.rst

 Hardware management to rescue
 =============================

+Luckily, you are a wise sysadmin!
+You have prepared for disaster recovery.
-As this story goes, the lucky sysadmin had some form of hardware management system installed.
+You have some form of hardware management at your disposal.
 So you used it to get on remote console of the server.
 You observed a severe filesystem corruption, so you went ahead booting server from network, repairing the filesystem and booting back to normal.